aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - D3
      - The diffusion coefficient for the third class of molecules.

+   * - D4
+     - The diffusion coefficient for the fourth class of molecules.

 The simulation allows experimenting with the number of samples required to obtain satisfactory results for the fitting of observed diffusion distance distributions.